EliSlovik/Group-Project/README.md

 #### Cormac Stone: Programmer
 #### Owen Madsen: Programmer

+A gameified AP Study Guide with practice tests, flashcards, notes, background music, with game elements.

 ## Description
 This project is built to allow users to take a simple math quiz which displays 4 multiple questions.
 Upon answering all of the them, our code takes the input and produces the amount and percentage of correct given answers.